mergesort/Boutique/README.md

 You may be familiar with the ``Store`` from [Redux](https://redux.js.org/) or [The Composable Architecture](https://github.com/pointfreeco/swift-composable-architecture), but unlike those frameworks you won't need to worry about adding Actions or Reducers.
 With this ``Store`` implementation all your data is persisted for you automatically, no additional code required.
 This allows you to build realtime updating apps with full offline support in an incredibly simple and straightforward manner.

+You can read a high level overview of Boutique below, but Boutique is also fully documented [here](https://mergesort.github.io/Boutique/documentation/boutique).

 ---

 ### Store

+We'll go through a high level overview of the `Store` below, but the `Store` is fully documented with context, use cases, and examples [here](https://mergesort.github.io/Boutique/documentation/boutique/using-stores/).

 The entire surface area of the API for achieving full offline support and realtime model updates across your entire app is three methods, `.add()`, `.remove()`, and `.removeAll()`.